Danny Diaz & The Checkmates

 Danny Diaz & The Checkmates were a Filipino rock band, based in Hong Kong in the 1960s.

+Background

 They were part of the Hong Kong beat group scene between 1964 and 1969, that included other Hong Kong groups, such as Anders Nelson & The Inspiration, D'Topnotes, Fabulous Echoes, Joe Jr. & The Side Effects, Teddy Robin & The Playboys, Lotus, Magic Carpets, Mod East and Mystics and The Thunderbirds.
 They entered into a "Battle of the Sound" contest and conquered various groups, and in the final beat Teddy Robin & The Playboys to become the winner.
 Some recordings were released on the Diamond record label.
 In the late 1960s they covered a song that The Foundations had released, the Eric Allandale composition, "Solomon Grundy".